 I never come back, and I know I will never do this again.
 I haven’t had any bad moods or other consequences, I didn’t put weight or something.
 This is a myth, you don’t smoke to lose weight, you smoke by habit.
 It’s a Pavlov thing, you train yourslef into it.
 You can train yourself out of it.
 Almost as easy as you trained yourself into it.

 This habit is most likely to be ignited again by your friends and co-workers, by your entourage.
 Let’s smoke a cigare, let’s have a break.
 This is almost folklore in my work environment, it’s a very popular gathering reason.
 If you have enough power and self-confidence to separate the gathering stuff from the smoking habit, you’ll most likely win.
 If you just associate the gathering with smoking, you’ll lose.
+I’ve heard that vaping is a good start on quitting smoking that’s why those portable vaporizers are in trend nowadays.

 Quiting smoking was very rewarding on a long term, far beyond the health advantages.
 I had a tremendous increase in self-confidence: I did that, I can also do much difficult stuff.
 And I also did it very easy…